Anackor/design-pattern/README.md

 - **Chain of Responsability** (`src\Application\Payment\Handler\ProcessPaymentHandler`)
    - The Chain of Responsibility pattern decouples request senders from receivers by allowing multiple objects to handle the request in a sequence.
 Each handler decides whether to process the request or pass it along the chain, promoting flexibility and scalability in flow control.

+- **Command** (`src\Command\CustomerInteractionCommand`)
+   - The Command Pattern encapsulates a request as an object, allowing parameterization of clients with different requests, queuing of operations, and support for undoable actions.
+It decouples the object that issues a request from the one that handles it, enabling more flexible and extensible software architectures.

 ## Tips & Best Practices

 This sections provides useful tips and best practices followed in the project to ensure clean, mantainable and scalable code.